Recognition Mistakes Managers Should Be Mindful Of

 - What kind of acknowledgment are you looking for?

 Initially, you might think bringing up this subject with your staff is weird.
 However, there are instances when an open and honest discussion is required.
-To ensure that no workers feel frustrated or resentful, it’s important to keep track of their recognition expectations (and whether you’re meeting them).
+To ensure that no workers feel frustrated or resentful, it’s essential to keep track of their recognition expectations (and whether you’re meeting them).

 Receiving a present that is unoriginal or poorly made can be upsetting.
 However, if it doesn’t occur frequently, most individuals will ignore it and still express their gratitude to their spouses.